hkokocin/WidgetAdapter/README.md

 adapter.updateItems(items)
 ```

 `setItems` Simply overwrites all items and recreates all views. `updateItems` on the other hand uses the [DiffUtil](https://developer.android.com/reference/android/support/v7/util/DiffUtil.html) to calculate a diff between old and new state and animate insertions, movements etc. By default `areItemsTheSame` and `areContentsTheSame` use equals checks so make sure to use data classes for your items.
-You can override `areItemsTheSame` if you have to be more specific:
+You can override both if you have to be more specific, e.g. :

 ```kotlin
 adapter.areItemsTheSame = { oldItem, newItem ->